 Adaptive traffic signal control

 My current research focuses on real-time adaptive traffic signal control for urban road networks.
 We have completed a pilot test of SURTRAC (Scalable Urban Traffic Control), our adaptive signal system on nine intersections in the East Liberty commercial district of Pittsburgh, Pennsylvania.
-Traffic signals controlled by SURTRAC are able to respond in real-time to shifts in traffic conditions, reducing congestion and vehicle emissions.
+Traffic signals controlled by SURTRAC respond in real-time to shifts in traffic conditions, reducing congestion and vehicle emissions.
 We are currently expanding the pilot site to nine additional intersections around Bakery Square, we'll be expanding to 29 more intersections in Pittsburgh by next fall, and we're currently planning a deployment outside of Pittsburgh.

 Memory for optimization and learning in dynamic environments